harpreetdhillon97/speech-to-text/README.md

 ## Executive Summary

-This document outlines the design and implementation of an open-source Speech-to-Text (STT) service built for the ZoomInfo SE3 Take-Home assignment.
+This document outlines the design and implementation of an open-source Speech-to-Text (STT) service.
 The service provides HTTP API endpoints for converting audio files to text using the Vosk open-source speech recognition engine.

 ## Table of Contents